for orchestra and choir, including blind and vision-impaired musicians.

 Austrians and Germans soon took over the form from the Italians, with a little help from the Bohemian composer Johann Stamitz.
 Stamitz, leading the Mannheim orchestra in 1750’s Germany, expanded the symphony to four movements, with a light-hearted Scherzo third movement between the slow second and fast fourth.
 He expanded the orchestra with oboes and horns and thrilled audiences with the Mannheim crescendo, a gradual volume increase from very quiet to very loud.

 However these early symphonies are rarely heard anymore.
 They are mere footnotes to the Austro-Germanic symphonic tradition, which reached maturity with the ‘father of the symphony’ Franz Joseph Haydn.
-So I decided to listen to all 107 of them (played by Adam Fischer’s Austro-Hungarian Haydn Orchestra).
+So I decided to listen to all 107 of his symphonies (played by Adam Fischer’s Austro-Hungarian Haydn Orchestra).
 As they developed from the short early symphonies to the epic ‘London’ symphonies via the dramatic ‘Sturm und Drang’ period, I was struck by how much Haydn was influenced by the folk music of the Austro-Hungarian empire.
 Without folk music there would be no such thing as a symphony.

 I continued chronologically through the great Austro-German symphonists.
 Mozart politely charmed, but Beethoven was the most revolutionary, expanding the symphony to epic lengths with his 3rd Eroica, perfecting the development of motifs with his famous 5th and adding voices to his towering ‘Choral’ 9th.
 Could anyone truly follow that?